 Your first move on your two days in Copenhagen should be a free walking tour.
 There are a few walking tour companies to choose from in the city, but we recommend using Copenhagen Free Walking Tours.
 They are an independent company run by locals and they have a number of tours throughout the city to offer.

 Their basic tour is a fantastic starting point to get your bearings, learn about Danish history and culture, and to stop by some of the biggest sites in the city.
-It will also help you prioritise what you might like to do with the remainder of your two days in Copenhagen.
+It will also help you prioritise what you might like to do with the remainder of your two days in Copenhagen as well as not making a major dent in your overall trip cost.

 While the tour itself may be free, it is worth knowing that the guides work only for tips and it is good practice to tip your guide what you felt the tour was worth.